 |Best For||– Low-to-mid income Americans looking to live in a rural or semi-rural area|

-If you’re not eligible for a VA loan, a United States Department of Agriculture (USDA) mortgage is likely the next closest loan you’ll find.
-It too doesn’t call for a down payment, which takes much of the initial financial stress of a mortgage off your back.
+A United States Department of Agriculture (USDA) mortgage is likewise doesn’t require a down payment.
 Even applicants with a scarred credit history will usually get a USDA loan, as the credit stipulations attached to this type of loan are fairly easy to fulfill.
 Should you fall below the acceptable threshold, though, you may need to take on a 10% down payment.

-But even a loan as great as this has its catches.
-The most prominent of these is the fact that to gain eligibility you must be looking to purchase a home in a federally recognized and approved rural, semi-rural or suburban area.
-On top of that, if your income is more than 115% of the adjusted U.S. median income, you’ll be eliminated from contention.
+To be eligible for a USDA loan, the home must be in a federally recognized and approved rural or semi-rural area.
+On top of that, if your household income is more than 115% of the area’s median income, you may be eliminated from contention.

 Good Neighbor Next Door Program